-Breastfeeding your baby has many benefits for both of you, including burning extra calories for you, encouraging a close bond between mom and baby, and it helps in fighting infections in that your baby might contract.
+Breastfeeding your baby has many benefits for both mother and child, including burning extra calories for you, encouraging a close bond between mom and baby, and it helps in fighting infections in that your baby might contract.

 But for a natural process, sometimes breastfeeding doesn’t seem to come so naturally!

 We are here to help!
 There are lots of questions: